Hurricane Florence's path: Track the storm here

-Hurricane Florence intensified Monday, becoming a Category 4 storm, according to the National Hurricane Center (NHC).
+Hurricane Florence, a powerful Category 4 storm, overnight Tuesday showed it could stall upon reaching the Carolina coast and make a slight shift south toward South Carolina once it makes landfall , becoming “a major flooding event,” according to Fox News Senior Meteorologist Janice Dean.

-The storm may affect millions this week in the southeastern U.S., including North Carolina, South Carolina and Virginia.
+The storm, which is poised to affect millions this week in the southeastern U.S., is “expected to bring life-threatening storm surge and rainfall” to North Carolina, South Carolina and Virginia, and parts of the Mid-Atlantic states, the National Hurricane Center (NHC) said.

 Here’s what should you know about the powerful storm’s path.